code16/sharp/docs/building-entity-form.md

         );
     }

 As we can see in this simple example, we defined two text fields giving them a mandatory `key` and an optional label.

-It's all there is to it, and as you've probably guessed Sharp offers several other field types, each of them having specific config.
-Here's the full list and documentation:
+#### Form fields shared attributes

+Every field has the optional following setters:

+- `setLabel(string $label)` for the field label displayed above it
+- `setHelpMessage(string $helpMessage)` to add a help text below the field
+- `setReadOnly(bool $readOnly = true)`
+- `setExtraStyle(string $style)`: the CSS style will be added in a `style` attribute

+In addition, all text fields have one more generic setter:

+- `setPlaceholder(string $placeholder)`

+#### Conditional display

+The idea is to hide or show a field depending of some other field value, called "master" in this relation.
+To do that, use the `addConditionalDisplay(string $fieldKey, $values = true)` setter giving:
+- the master `$fieldKey`, which should refer to either a Check, Select, Tags or Autocomplete field,
+- the `$values` of the master field for which the "slave" field must be visible.
+You can put there a boolean for a Check master field, and for other fields (Select, Tags, Autocomplete), either:
+	- a string value, like for instance `"red"`: the slave field is visible only when the master field value is "red"
+	- a string value with a negation mark as the first char, like `"!red`": the slave field is visible only when the master field value is NOT "red"
+	- an array of values: `["red", "blue"]`.
+The slave field is visible only when the master field value is either "red" or "blue".

+You can add multiple conditional display rules, chaining calls to `addConditionalDisplay(string $fieldKey, $values = true)`.
+In this case, all conditions will be linked with a `AND` operator by default (meaning all conditions must be verified to display the slave field), but this can be switch to an `OR` easily with `setConditionalDisplayOrOperator()` (and back with `setConditionalDisplayAndOperator()`).

+#### Form fields specific attributes

+For the specifics of each field, here's the full list and documentation:

 - [Text](form-fields/text.md)
 - [Textarea](form-fields/textarea.md)